1technophile/OpenMQTTGateway/docs/upload/advanced-configuration.md

 You can know compile and upload to your board and the gateway should connect with TLS to your broker.

-## Add the reveived "value" at the end of the topic
+## Add the received "value" at the end of the topic
 For the gateways that publish a "value" parameter on the json (RF, IR...), it is possible to concatenate this parameter at the end of the topic.
 So as to activate this function you need to uncomment the line below in User_config.h